Financial Aid

 How Should You Complete the FAFSA?

 To complete the form, you and your parents will need to share information on your financial condition (income, assets, savings, etc.).
 This is the same information you would be required to share with a bank or other lender when requesting a loan for a new car or home, or that you are required to put on your tax return each year.
+The tax return for the household from 2-years prior will be required to complete the FAFSA.
+Be sure to have your entire tax return on hand when filling out your FAFSA.

 What's Next?